kaisahakola/Backend-Development-final-project-kaisahakola/README.md

     http://final-project-kaisahakola.onrender.com/api/expenses/id/<id_number>.

 If you want to add new data to the application, go to a .rest file and search the POST request.
 Inside the curly brackets you can fill all the table contents with values of your choosing.
+For example:

+    {
+        "purchase_date": "2022-07-16",
+        "amount": 19.50,
+        "shop": "Lidl",
+        "category": "ruokakauppa"
+    }

-Afterthat just send the POST request and the app will add the data to the database.
+After that just send the POST request and the app will add the data to the database.
 Now you can see the data you added when you send the first request on the file again.

 If you want to update some data on the database, in .rest file serach for the PUT request.
 Write inside the curly brackets the id of the element you want to update and then fill in the rest of the information needed.
+For example:

+    {
+        "id": 2,
+        "purchase_date": "2022-06-07",
+        "amount": 29.95,
+        "shop": "Lidl",
+        "category": "ruokakauppa"
+    }

 After that you can send the PUT request and the data will be updated on the database.

 When you want to delete data from the database, search for the DELETE request in the .rest file.
 The .rest file has an address filled ready with an id at the end of the address